 An example is a recent case out of Florida.
 The police had the cell phone of a man who had been shot in a police shooting.
 They wanted access to the phone, so they went to the funeral home and got access to his body, and then used his finger to open the phone.

-The law is clear that in order to access to the contents of a phone, the police need either your consent, or a search warrant.
+The law is clear that in order to access the contents of a phone, the police need either your consent or a search warrant.
 The basis for that is your right to privacy in the contents of your phone.
 Obviously, you can’t consent once your dead, but at the same time, there is some authority that establishes you also no longer have a right to privacy – you’re dead.
 We are in a digital age.
 Every phone has a camera that takes video and digital cameras are very small.
 Recently, a court in Pennsylvania said it was illegal to turn on someone’s cell phone to get the phone number.
-Another court in Mass, said police could not look through a person’s camera, after he was arrested, without a search warrant.
+Another court in Massachusetts said police could not look through a person’s camera after he was arrested, without a search warrant.

 So, does that mean this conduct is acceptable?
-That will be the question for a court, if either a civil suit is filed against the police, or the evidence from the phone is offered in court.
-Since this was a police shooting, there may be civil suit filed by the family against the police department, or possibly criminal charges could be filed against the officer if there was no justification for the shooting.
+That will be the question for a court if either a civil suit is filed against the police, or the evidence from the phone is offered in court.
+Since this was a police shooting, there may be a civil suit filed by the family against the police department, or criminal charges could be filed against the officer if there was no justification for the shooting.

 I can’t speak to the civil proceedings, but I can talk about the criminal proceedings.
-The same issues would apply in case where police obtained evidence in this manner, and used it to support a case against someone for evidence found on the phone – for example, there might be a picture someone holding dope, or there may be illegal photos sent by someone, or there are text messages which suggest criminal conduct.
+The same issues would apply in case where police obtained evidence in this manner and used it to support a case against someone for evidence found on the phone – for example, there might be a picture of someone holding dope, there may be illegal photos sent by someone, or there are text messages which suggest criminal conduct.

 Before you even get to the unreasonableness question though, you have to establish “standing.”
 Basically, that means you must establish your rights have been violated; you can’t complain about the violation of someone else’s rights.
 For example, they illegally search your friend’s house and find something that links you to a crime.
 You can’t complain about the illegal search of his house.
 There’s a narrow exception to this, but you must have some interest that has been violated.
 A common example is a traffic stop, where you are a passenger.
 You can complain about the stop, since you have some interest in being free from illegal stops, even if you weren’t the one driving.